flamingobadger/logistic_growth/README.md

 * Whereas under exponential growth, at t = 4980 min, N = (N0*K*exp(r*t))/(K-N_0+N_0*exp($r$*$t$)) = (985*6.000$e$+10(0.010086*4980))/ (6.000$e$+10-985*exp(0.010086*4980)) = **6.42$e$+24**

 * The estimate under under exponential growth is less than under logistic growth because growth under logistic growth is limited by the population's carrying capacity.
-The exponential model assumes population growth is not limited by density dependent factors so is unbounded.
+* The exponential model assumes population growth is not limited by density dependent factors so is unbounded, with no effects of resource depletion, competition or build up of toxic waste.
+The introduction of a carrying capacity for logistic growth is more realistic, and models the effects of limiting factors

 ## Question 3: Comparing exponential and logistic growth curves

-* Code for plot below is in the "exp_log_plot.png"
+* My code for the plot below is in the "exp_log_plot.png"

-* Graph shows how when logistic growth occurs (blue line), the population is limited by its carrying capacity.
+* The graph shows how when logistic growth occurs (blue line), the population is limited by its carrying capacity.
 Whereas for exponential growth (purple line), the population grows without bounds

 ![My Plot](exp_log_plot.png)